 Introduction:

 Can realtors, mortgage brokers, and investors contact appraisers and try to change the transparency of the appraisal process?
-Can borrowers harass appraisers to increase the appraised value to obtain larger loans?
+Can borrowers pressure appraisers to inflate the appraised value to obtain larger loans?

 The answer is NO, but that does not stop many overly zealous borrowers and brokers from spoon-feeding the appraiser with chosen comparable property sales to substantiate their hyped opinion of value.
 Usually, the conformity and similarity of the comps are questionable and incorrect.